16 Marketing Careers and Jobs

 Job titles: call centre supervisor, customer service supervisor, telemarketing manager, telemarketing representative, telemarketing specialist, telephone account manager.

 Convenient, low-stress (no exams) and applied learning are some of the advantages of this business program.
-The University of Canberra has teamed with Ducere Global Business School to offer a 100% online marketing degree.
-Students complete projects with major Australian employers.
-Accelerated and part-time study options available.
+Ducere Global Business School offers a 100% online marketing degree.
+Students complete online team projects in collaboration with leading Australian employers.
+Accelerated and part-time study options are available.

 The best way to start postgraduate marketing studies is with a Graduate Certificate in Marketing.
 You can apply if you have a university degree (any kind) or 5+ years of experience.
 RMIT University's 4-unit course is 100% online.
 Each unit takes less than 2 months of part-time study.
 And completed units count as credit towards a masters degree.
 Topics: communication strategy, consumer behaviour, management and research.